 Furthermore, we generally work with organizations onsite using equipment they know and understand.
 In particular, travelling Australia Wide and work on a structured program with managers before we conduct any of the firefighter training.
 In short, all of our sessions include theory and practical components using the local resources to ensure realistic scenarios.[/vc_column_text]

 Providing command and control and leadership

-In terms of problem-solving on the fire-ground, we also suggest that a leadership component is included during the firefighter training program.
+In terms of problem-solving on the fire-ground, its suggested that a leadership component is included for all firefighters.